Optimal boundary control for the Cahn-Hilliard-Navier-Stokes Equations: Introduction

 The system under consideration in this work is the following controlled CHNS system where control acts on the boundary of the Navier-Stokes equation as a time-dependent Dirichlet boundary condition:

-Here $\u(\x, t)$ is the average velocity of the fluid, and $\varphi(\x, t)$ is the relative concentration of the fluid.
-Also, $\Omega$ is a bounded domain in $\mathbb{R}^2,$ with a sufficiently smooth boundary $\partial \Omega$.
+Here $\h$ acts as a control on a part of the boundary $\Gamma'\subset \Gamma$ i.e. $\text{supp}(\h) \subset \Gamma'$, $M$ is an operator defined in Section 2, $\u(\x, t)$ is the average velocity of the fluid, and $\varphi(\x, t)$ is the relative concentration of the fluid.
 The density is taken as matched density, i.e., constant density, which is equal to 1.
-Moreover, $\mu$ denotes the chemical potential, $\pi$ denotes the pressure, $\nu$ denotes the viscosity, $F$ is a double-well potential, and $\h$ is the control acting on the boundary of the domain.
+Moreover, $\mu$ denotes the chemical potential, $\pi$ denotes the pressure, $\nu$ denotes the viscosity, and $F$ is a double-well potential.
 Furthermore, $\mu$ is the first variation of the Helmholtz free energy functional

 where $\F$ is a double-well potential of the regular type.
 A typical example of regular $\F$ is